GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 ### Where to File Issues and Feature Requests

+- If your issue is security related, please see [GStreamer Security Center][https://gstreamer.freedesktop.org/security/] before continuing.

 - Create a new issue if there is no existing report for this problem yet.
   The GStreamer [bugs page][bugs] also has shortcuts for the major components and simple search functionality if you'd like to browse or search for